smeshko/project-rulebook-android/.bmad/bmm/workflows/4-implementation/code-review-loop/workflow.md

 name: code-review-loop
 description: Automated code review loop using Codex for adversarial review, with main agent validation and fixing.
 Runs up to 2 cycles, commits after each, then creates PR.
 web_bundle: true

+# Input Parameters (all optional)
+# story_id - Story ID to review (e.g., "3-1").
+If provided and not on correct
+#            branch, workflow will find and switch to matching worktree.
 ---

 <!-- AUTONOMOUS WORKFLOW PATTERN